CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 #### AnyCommand

 Derived from [ICommand][] an [AnyCommand][] is a command with a single statement that will be executed.
-The [Result][Result Property] is of type [Dynamic][], returning the result of the statement, any errors will not be picked up at compile time.
+The [Result][Result Property] is of type [Dynamic][], returning the result of the statement, any errors when using the result will not be picked up at compile time.

-The [AnyCommand][] will parse the statement provided, determining if it is a [Query][Statement Types] or [Non Query][Statement Types] Statement and executing the statement against the data source appropriately.
+The [AnyCommand][] will parse the statement provided, determining if it is a [Query Statement][Query Statements] or [Non Query Statement][Non Query Statements] and executing the statement against the data source appropriately.
 It is more efficient to use a [QueryCommand][Command Types QueryCommand] or [NonQueryCommand][Command Types NonQueryCommand] as they do not have to parse the command text provided.

 Each type of statement returns the following: